seshouan/Project-Credit_Card_Fraud_Analysis/.ipynb_checkpoints/README-checkpoint.md

 3. Save and rename '.env_sample' to '.env'
 4. Execute the code

+NOTE: sql querries, other than the schema creating tables, are embedded in the ipynb analysis file and not presented in a different file

 ## DATA ANALYSIS

 We conducted a series of analyses of the 2018 transactions of our customers to analyze potential fraudulent transactions.